The extraordinary Kolufossar waterfalls in Kolugljúfur Canyon in North-Iceland

 We were travelling in the evening and needed a place to stay for the night.
 I had heard good things about Dæli, which is part of the Icelandic Farm Holidays Association.

-After having left our luggage in the summer-cottage we decided on driving to Kolugljúfur canyon, which was only a couple of km away from Dæli.
-It was almost midnight, but in June in Iceland the nights are bright, so that didn't stop us.
+After having left our luggage in the summer cottage we decided on driving to Kolugljúfur canyon, which was only a couple of km away from Dæli.
+It was after midnight, but in June in Iceland the nights are bright, so that didn't stop us.

 I love being outside in nature in the middle of a bright Icelandic summer night :)